Home » Breakfast » Vegetable Breakfast Casserole Recipe

 Vegetable Breakfast Casserole Recipe

-This vegetable breakfast casserole recipe couldn’t get any easier.
-It is filled with fresh vegetables, eggs, and potatoes for a complete breakfast that is baked in the oven.
-This healthy breakfast casserole is filling, and just perfect for breakfast, lunch, brunch, or dinner.
+This vegetable breakfast casserole recipe couldn’t be easier.
+It is filled with fresh vegetables, eggs, and potatoes for a complete breakfast baked in the oven.
+This healthy breakfast casserole is filling and perfect for breakfast, lunch, brunch, or dinner.

 A square of breakfast casserole with with fruit on a plate

-• It’s an easy breakfast casserole to make, and a great recipe for meal preparation.
+• It’s a convenient and easy make-ahead breakfast casserole.
+Make it a day before, and reheat it – a great recipe for meal prep!

 As an Amazon Associate, I earn from qualifying purchases